 A few things you might want but aren’t absolutely necessary:

 - Podcast music

 How Much Money Does It Take to Start a Podcast?

-Definitely an “it depends” question but assuming the computer you already own is good enough to start a podcast with (8GB RAM, 2.5Ghz Quad-Core Processor should be fine), you can get a good podcast mic like the Samson Q2U for about $60, use free podcast recording and editing software like Audacity, and get podcast hosting for free from Buzzsprout – bringing the total to about $60 to get started podcasting!
+Definitely an “it depends” question but assuming the computer you already own is good enough to start a podcast with (8GB RAM, 2.5Ghz Quad-Core Processor should be fine), you can get a good podcast mic like the Samson Q2U for about $60, use free podcast recording and editing software like Audacity, and get podcast hosting free for 6 months from Fusebox – bringing the total to about $60 to get started podcasting!

 Can You Start a Podcast for Free?

 It is possible to start a podcast for free using free podcast recording and editing software, a computer and microphone you already own, as well as free podcast hosting from companies like Spreaker or Podbean.
 The caveat with some of the do-this-for-free platforms is that you’ll likely spend more time working with tools that aren’t as easy to use as paid options, and in the case of podcasts you might end up with lower-quality audio using a less-than-the-best podcast microphone.

 This is yet another “it depends” answer that depends on your particular sponsorship deals, audience, and size – but AdvertiseCast reports the average podcast advertising rates are currently $18 CPM (cost per mil aka 1,000 listeners) for a 30-second ad and $25 CPM for a 60-second ad.
 And if you use affiliate marketing to promote products with your own custom ads and get paid when your listeners buy the products you recommend, you may be able to earn more than that by leveraging your audience trust and sales skills.

 I truly hope you enjoyed this tutorial about how to start a podcast.
 I spent over 50 hours putting this tutorial together, and several more keeping it updated for you over time.